metomi/rose/sphinx/tutorial/rose/furthertopics/macro-development.rst

 Save your changes and run the transformer macro either from the command line or :ref:`command-rose-config-edit`.
 You should be prompted to provide a value for ``planet_name``.
-At the command line this will take the form of a prompt while in rose edit you will be presented with a dialog to enter values in, with defaults already entered for you.
+At the command line this will take the form of a prompt while in :ref:`command-rose-config-edit` you will be presented with a dialog to enter values in, with defaults already entered for you.

 Specify a value to use for ``planet_name`` using a quoted string, e.g. ``"Vulcan"`` and accept the proposed changes.
 The ``WORLD``